Windsor History

 The Little House Doll's House

-We are delighted to have been sent this photograph of The Little House by Ann Smith who lives in Cornwall.
+We are very pleased to have been sent this photograph of The Little House by Ann Smith who lives in Cornwall.
 She writes:

 In 2002 I bought an old dolls' house in a shop in Macclesfield, Cheshire, where we used to live, because it was so unusual.
 All I knew was that it had belonged to a family who lived in Scotland.
 When moving house in 2003, I was sorting through a box of my childhood books when I found one of my favourites.
 It was given to me to mark the Queen's Coronation in 1953 and called 'Elizabeth Our Queen'.
 It was unmarked and well preserved and as I sat on the staircase reading it - low and behold - a picture of my dolls' house.
 I couldn't believe it - what fate!
 It is an exact replica of The Little House, but I cannot find out anything about it.
 The lady who owned the local dolls' house shop in Macclesfield seemed to remember that they had produced a limited number of replicas.
 My husband however feels that someone might have made it themselves as it is neither 1/12 or 1/16th scale.
 I am keen to find out its origins but, in the mean time thoroughly enjoying renovating it.
 Perhaps one of your readers might have some more information.